Anant23452/Namaste-dev-tinder/src/readme.md

 -creating a user schema and user model
--creating a POST /signup api to add data to database -push some documents using API call from postman
+-creating a POST /signup api to add data to database -push some documents using API call from postman -diffrent b/w js object and json
+-add express.json middleware to  your app
+-make your sign api dynamic to recieve data from end users